c-blake/bu/doc/tim.md

 possible, but these all share a problem: the population-min is guaranteed to be less than any sample min.

-`tim` used to do the low art way but now is a bit more sophisticated using the Fraga Alves-Neves estimator[^6] for the true endpoint to try to extrapolate beyond the sample min.
-Repeated sampling of smaller windows to estimate its uncertainty is what `tim` does presently (to side-step tail index estimation).
+`tim` used to do an Einmahl moments estimator or an sdev(low quantiles) way but now is more sophisticated & reliable using the Fraga Alves-Neves estimator[^6] for the true endpoint to extrapolate beyond a sample min and samples of smaller windows to estimate its uncertainty (to side-step tail index estimation).

 Usage
 =====